coldw4ve/Infowatch/README.md

-This is a project dedicated to installing IWTM on ASTRA Linux (take those 100000 social credit)
+This is a project dedicated to installing IWTM on ASTRA Linux Smolensk Ed (take those 100000 social credit)

 ### Just copy and run this